jidoka-be/jdk-keycloak-admin/README.md

 - Get a user with client roles
 - Add client role to user
 - Remove client role from user
+- Add realm role to user
+- Search users by realm role

 ## Configuration